mcdemarco/the-new-kitchen-cookbook/vegetables/roastedOkra.md

 3. Chop the scallion to match in length.
 3. Toss all ingredients in a large bowl.
 4. Spread in 1 layer in a shallow baking pan lined with parchment paper for your convenience.
-5. Roast about 25 minutes, stirring halfway through.
+5. Roast about 25 minutes (or less, depending on size), stirring halfway through.